 Commit Your Plan to Paper

 Take the time to put pen to paper and write out your action plan for how to communicate with all the important people in your life to ensure you follow through with it.
 No one expects you to be a “perfect” boss, but everyone is looking to you to lead by example.
 Respect comes from how you react during the tough times.
-Be proactive and intentional with how you manage each relationship, and not only will you help guide those around you through this scary, turbulent time – but you will come out of the other side with stronger relationships.
+Be proactive and intentional with how you manage each relationship.
+Not only will you help guide those around you through this scary, turbulent time – but you will come out of the other side with stronger relationships.
 Take control of the situation and help guide those around you as we all weather this storm.